Jarrett Irons

-Jarrett Irons is a former American football player.
+Jarrett Irons is an American former football player.
 A native of The Woodlands, Texas, Irons played college football as a linebacker at the University of Michigan from 1993 to 1996.
 He was a team co-captain of the 1995 and 1996 teams and was selected to the All-Big Ten Conference team both years.
 As a senior, he was selected as a consensus first-team linebacker on the 1996 College Football All-America Team.
 At the end of his collegiate career, Irons held Michigan's career tackles record.